-You will know of Rangdum, if you’ve read my blog on Suru Valley.
+You will know of Rangdum if you’ve read my blog on Suru Valley.
 The roads are well laid for quite a huge portion.
-Since over all distance to reach Kargil from this route is about 260+ Kms, I would highly recommend breaking your trip into two portion and have a night stay at Rangdum.
+Since the overall distance to reach Kargil from this route is about 260+ Km, I would highly recommend breaking your trip into two portions and having a night stay at Rangdum.
 The journey is beautiful and the views are spectacular.
-The river will keep you company for the most part and the snow covered mountains act as the cherry on top.
+The river will keep you company for the most part and the snow-covered mountains act as the cherry on top.

 Many little villages are sprinkled across the route as well.
-Also, there is a check post enroute Rangdum, where they’ll be noting your details – number of passengers, car number, where to/from etc.– as is common in the region.
+Also, there is a check post-Enroute to Rangdum, where they’ll be noting your details – several passengers, car number, where to/from, etc.– as is common in the region.
 This helps them keep track of your whereabouts and trace you, in case needed.
 What’s stunning about today’s route is that you’re presented with multiple opportunities to cross bridges, and experience beautiful new vistas!
 Nothing disappoints, not in Zanskar.

 Situated at an elevation of 11,998 ft., the isolated location tucked deep in the Suru Valley is a little place called Rangdum.
 Located midway between Kargil and Padum, the area is about 100 KMs from Kargil.
 The difficulties on the road are more than made up by the views here.
 There is a JKTDC bungalow here, where you can easily stay and make the most of your time in this stunning wonder!

 Reach Kargil the next day.
 I have covered the Rangdum to Kargil part extensively.
-However, just to give you a brief, the road will mostly keep you company with Suru River – a tributary of Indus River, fed by the Panzella glacier.
-The road towards Kargil from Rangdum are decent, but I truly say this – that each and every corner of Suru Valley is worthy of exploring.
+However, just to give you a brief, the road will mostly keep you company with the Suru River – a tributary of the Indus River, fed by the Panzella glacier.
+The road towards Kargil from Rangdum is decent, but I truly say – that every corner of Suru Valley is worth exploring.
 So, I write this “getting to a destination” post with a heavy heart.